-It was easy to produce, because we did it in our own homes.
+It was easy to produce because we did it in our own homes.
 My daughter directed it and we shot it with little GoPro cameras.
-It looks really amazing [click here to see “Stay Home”].
+It looks really amazing [click here to watch “Stay Home”].
 I also did “9-1-1” and just finished another movie.
 It’s challenging to adhere to all the protocols with the masks, the social distancing, the safety and everything, but when you get right down to the acting and the process, it’s always the same.
-So if you don’t allow yourself to be taken over and lose your focus to everything that you have to abide by in order to do your work, then it’s easier.
+So if you don’t allow yourself to be taken over and lose your focus to everything you have to abide by to do your work, then it’s easier.

 If someone comes up to you and asks you what you do for a living, what would you say?
 Because you’re an actress, an author, coach, lecturer, talk show host, healer…

-Usually I say I’m an actress, because that’s where most of the public still knows me from and identifies me with, but more and more people are following my healing work.
-I just finished my sixth book which I hope will be out this year.
+Usually, I say I’m an actress because that’s where most of the public still knows me from and identifies me with, but more and more people are following my healing work.
+I just finished my sixth book, which I hope will be out this year.
 It’s called “The Art of Self-Creating.”
-I have done thousands and thousands of private sessions, and the more I do, the more I find that people think they understand the creation process and how to create their lives, but they don’t really.
+I have done thousands and thousands of private sessions, and the more I do, the more I find that people think they understand the creative process and how to create their lives, but they don’t really.
 Or if they understand it intellectually, they don’t put it into practice in their lives.
-So I wrote a step by step understanding of how to create your life and get what you want.
+So I wrote a step-by-step understanding of how to create your life and get what you want.
 I’m really excited about it.

-Were there also any actors or actresses that you admired and inspired you the way that you mother did?
+Were there any actors or actresses that you admired and inspired you the way you mother did?

 Do you remember when you first came from New York to Los Angeles?
 Were you maybe living on a tight budget, and was it easy to pay the rent, for example?
 Were you a struggling actress in the beginning?